Fixmetal/py3rhel/README.md

 py3rhel
 =========

-This role installs Python 3 on Red Hat Enterprise Linux systems, install pip3 (latest version) with relative dependencies.
+This role installs Python 3 on Red Hat Enterprise Linux systems and installs pip3 (latest version) with relative dependencies.

 Since the coming of RHEL8 (App Stream) the bloatware RHSCL repos are getting obsolete.
 See [#2353081](https://access.redhat.com/solutions/2353081) for more infos.